marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-c-dialect.rst

   Note that this option is off for all targets except for x86 targets using ms-abi.

-.. index:: Offloading targets

-.. index:: OpenACC offloading targets

-.. index:: OpenMP offloading targets
+.. index:: Offloading targets, OpenACC offloading targets, OpenMP offloading targets

 .. option:: -foffload=disable